+44 The Design Issue

+In Vitro Unplugged by FLOS (Above) An elegant outdoor lighting collection designed by Philippe Starck, In Vitro modernizes the classic lantern into a contemporary structure.

-Gesture Chair by Steelcase Redefining the relationship between you and your chair, Gesture's back and adjustments are designed for all ways technology shapes your posture.
-Steelcase Eclipse Light (Left) Beautiful LED lamp seamlessly integrates the functionality of a video and task light.
-Flicker-free technology and superior color performance mimics daylight to make shadows disappear, make you look better on video calls and reduce eye strain.
-Solo Sit-to-Stand Desk by Steelcase Easy-to-assemble and fit with the essentials, this height-adjustable desk lets you move effortlessly throughout the day without taking your eyes off work.
-Available on Steelcase Store in select countries
+Steelcase Eclipse Light (Left)

+Beautiful LED lamp seamlessly integrates the functionality of a video and task light.
+Flickerfree technology and superior color performance mimics daylight to make shadows disappear, make you look better on video calls and reduce eye strain.

+Available on Steelcase Store